pnowosie/feniks/index.md

 end

+defmodule MyPlug do
-@doc """
+@moduledoc """
 Have you heard of `Middlewares`?
 """
-defmodule MyPlug do

     def init([]), do: opts
     def call(conn, opts), do: conn end